samoyed-health-foundation/website/site/content/databases/q-and-a.md

 \[[TOP](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#TOP)\]

-### 9. Why would I want to put my Samoyed\'s DNA and data information into the DNA Bank?
+### 9. Why would I want to put my Samoyed's DNA and data information into the DNA Bank?

 1. Each Samoyed has a genetic blueprint, which is a piece of the
-    > Samoyed genetic puzzle, and researchers can use it\'s DNA to map
+    > Samoyed genetic puzzle, and researchers can use it's DNA to map
     > the Samoyed genetic codes.

 2. Collecting information on the Samoyed breed's environment, nutrition
     > and vaccinations can reveal trends that could affect your
-    > Samoyed\'s quality of life.
+    > Samoyed's quality of life.

-### 10. Why am I asked to sign a transfer of DNA Ownership and Release form when I enter my Samoyeds\' DNA in the Bank?
+### 10. Why am I asked to sign a transfer of DNA Ownership and Release form when I enter my Samoyeds' DNA in the Bank?

 You own the Samoyed and therefore you own anything that is from that animal.
-The Foundation cannot accept responsibility for the maintenance of your property (DNA); nor could the Foundation release the animal\'s DNA and data to a research facility, unless you have given it to the Foundation.
+The Foundation cannot accept responsibility for the maintenance of your property (DNA); nor could the Foundation release the animal's DNA and data to a research facility, unless you have given it to the Foundation.
 Therefore, when the owner submits a DNA sample to the Bank, it must be accompanied by a signed transfer of ownership & release form, which is provided in the DNA kits.

-### 11. How do I donate my Samoyed\'s DNA to the DNA Bank repository?
+### 11. How do I donate my Samoyed's DNA to the DNA Bank repository?

 1. You can participate in a collection event held at a local regional
     > club.
 Upcoming collection events are listed on the home page.